Surgical Appointment Week

 Primary Treatment Options:

 1. Monitor tumour growth with an MRI scan and spectroscopy in 3 months’ time.
-Re-assess from what the scan teaches us about tumour.
+Re-assess from what the scan teaches us about tumour.2.
+Biopsy – low risk surgery, small amount of tumour removed.
+Not very effective as only small area of tumour would be assessed.

 3. Ultrasound guided Awake Craniotomy - Operate with patient awake and test areas of brain for function in order to know which areas to be more aggressive at removing tumour and which areas to leave well alone.